-DL: Recently, because I am on a virtual book tour for my Memoir Network Writing Series, I was a guest of on Linda Austin’s fine writing blog.
+DL: On a virtual book tour for my Memoir Network Writing Series, I was a guest of on Linda Austin’s fine writing blog.
 This post is excerpted from my second e-book in the series Start Your Memoir Right

 This article will strengthen your resolve to write a memoir.